LucasCardoso910/Character-Sheet-Manager/README.md

 ### How to use it?
 This is an extremely initial version of my idea, as I describe all the things I still want to do in it right below.
-But, even though it is not at its maximum yet, the program is usable.
+Even though it is not at its maximum yet, the program is usable.
 For now, the way to execute the program is by downloading the files from GitHub.
 In the terminal, setting the working directory to the folder where the files are and typing "python3 main.py".

 ### What it will do in the future?
 This is a beginning project.
 I have plannings to expand it way far from its current state.
-Some of the new features that I intend to add in the future
+Some new features that I intend to add in the future are:
-are:
 1. An User Graphic Interface.
 2. Automatically fill the sheet pdf.
 3. Accept multi-class characters.